Peacock gudgeon: Reproduction

 The males of T. ocellicauda will choose a spawning site, usually a cave or crevice of sorts.
 The males will then swim in a circular pattern near the entrance to the spawning site and will flare their pectoral fins at passing females.
 If unsuccessful, the male will attempt to nudge the female into the spawning site.
-If the female agrees to spawn, she will lay 50-100 eggs within the spawning site where she will stick the eggs to the ceiling and walls of the site with use of adhesive found on the eggs.
+If the female agrees to spawn, she will lay 50–100 eggs within the spawning site where she will stick the eggs to the ceiling and walls of the site with use of adhesive found on the eggs.
 The male will alternate between fertilizing eggs and ensuring there are no potential intruders near the entrance to the spawning site.
 Once all the eggs have been laid, the male will chase away the female and assume all parenting responsibilities.
-The male will fan the eggs with his fins for 8-10 days to ensure that they are well oxygenated and that no fungi will grow on the eggs.
-After 8-10 days the eggs will begin to hatch and the male will leave.
-After around 2 days the larvae will begin to swim on their own before reaching sexual maturity at 6-8 months.
+The male will fan the eggs with his fins for 8–10 days to ensure that they are well oxygenated and that no fungi will grow on the eggs.
+After 8–10 days the eggs will begin to hatch and the male will leave.
+After around 2 days the larvae will begin to swim on their own before reaching sexual maturity at 6–8 months.

 Captivity

 T. ocellicauda are a peaceful addition to community tanks of 15 gallons or more.
 The males may be territorial to other males.
 Lighting should be low and there should be many places for the Gudgeons to hide and take cover.
 Ironically, the more cover that is available, the higher the amount of activity by the Gudgeons.
-PVC pipes can offer excellent spawning sites provided there are numerous plants such as Java found nearby.
+PVC pipes can offer excellent spawning sites provided there are numerous plants such as Java fern nearby.